abdelkoudos/US-Census-Income-classification/README.md

 - **Missing Values**: Handled through imputation or removal.
 - **Outliers**: Extreme values (e.g., hours worked per week) were cleaned to ensure data consistency.
 - **Feature Encoding**: Categorical variables were one-hot encoded, and numerical features were standardized.
-- **Removed income_value**: Highly correlated with target so it will lead to data leakage.
+- **Removed income value**: Highly correlated with target so it will lead to data leakage. just used it in some analysis not in the ML part.

 ## EDA (Exploratory Data Analysis)
 - **Chi-Square Test**: Evaluated relationships between categorical features and income.
-- **ANOVA**: Analyzed how factors like education and age influenced income levels.
+- **ANOVA**: Analyzed how factors like education and age influenced income value levels (the continouous one).
-- **Correlation**: Investigated relationships between continuous features like age, capital gain, and income.
+- **Correlation**: Investigated relationships between continuous features like age, capital gain, and income value.

 ## Model
 - **Algorithms Used**: Logistic Regression, Random Forest, and XGBoost.